julianofrodrigues/NLW-Setup-FrontEnd/README.md

-<h1 align="center"> NLW-Setup-Front-End </h1>
+<h1 align="center"> 📆 NLW-Setup-Front-End </h1>

 # Project Summary
-Front-end of the NLW Setup... <br>
+Front-End of nlw setup, which consists of creating a habit sheet<br>
-The back-end is at this repository: <br>
+The back-end is at this repository: https://github.com/julianofrodrigues/NLW-Setup-BackEnd<br>
-The mobile project is in this other repository:
+The mobile project is in this other repository: https://github.com/julianofrodrigues/NLW-Setup-Mobile

 ## Application images below
 </p>